Factor 3x 2 8x 5

 • What if the quadratic expression cannot be factored using integers?
 Some quadratic expressions cannot be factored using only integers.
 In such cases, you might need to use the quadratic formula to find the roots (x-intercepts) or employ techniques involving irrational or complex numbers.

 • Is there only one way to factor a quadratic expression?
 No. Sometimes, a quadratic expression can be factored in multiple ways, but the factored forms will be equivalent.
-For instance, -1(x + 1)(-3x - 5) is also a valid factored form of 3x² + 8x + 5, although the usually preferred form is (x+1)(3x+5).
+To give you an idea, -1(x + 1)(-3x - 5) is also a valid factored form of 3x² + 8x + 5, although the usually preferred form is (x+1)(3x+5).

 • What happens if 'a' is 1?
 If the coefficient of x² (a) is 1, factoring becomes simpler.
 You only need to find two numbers that add up to 'b' and multiply to 'c'.
 This simplifies the AC method significantly.